metabrainz/picard-docs/source/getting_started/status_icons.rst

 |img-track-data|

    | This icon indicates that the track is a data track and that there is no file currently matched.
+This appears if there is no file matched, of if there are multiple files matched.
    |

 .. |img-match-50| image:: ../images/track-match-50.png